 When basic needs are met, people are able to improve their circumstances; and

 Food Pantry Information

-Colonial Heights Food Pantry, Inc. is committed to alleviating hunger and developing collaborative strategies to encourage self-reliance and preserve human dignity.
+Colonial Heights Food Pantry is committed to alleviating hunger and developing collaborative strategies to encourage self-reliance and preserve human dignity.

-The Colonial Heights Food Pantry, Inc. has an assigned service area which includes only Colonial Heights and specific areas of 23834 and 23803 identified only as South Chesterfield.
+The Colonial Heights Food Pantry serves both perishable and non-perishable grocery-type items, including lots of fresh produce.
+The pantry recognizes a service area which includes only Colonial Heights and specific areas of 23834 and 23803 identified specifically as South Chesterfield.
 We are not assigned to serve residents of Petersburg, Dinwiddie, Prince George, Hopewell or Chesterfield County.

 Households in need outside of our service area should contact Feed More at 804/521-2500 for a referral

 512,000 pounds of food distributed during FY 2019-20;

 The pounds of food we distribute EACH week (over 10,000 pounds) is the equivalent of serving 8,500 MEALS every week!;

 247,000 pounds of fresh, nutritious PRODUCE distributed during the year was 48% of all foods distributed . . . we are about serving GOOD food, not ANY food;

 Through a Client Satisfaction Survey taken during the year, we learned . . .